 About Carlota Perez

 In Technological Revolutions and Financial Capital: The Dynamics of Bubbles and Golden Ages (Elgar 2002), she put forward her theory of the emergence and diffusion of technological revolutions and of the role of finance in the process.
 Her work has contributed to the present understanding of the relationship between technology, innovation and economic development; between technical and institutional change; and between finance and technological diffusion.
-She is currently working on a sequel, Beyond the Technological Revolution, funded by the Anthemis Institute, which analyses the roles that government, business and civil society play in the deployment of the potential of each revolution.
+She is currently working on a sequel, Beyond the Technological Revolution, funded by Anthemis UK, which will analyse the roles that government, business and civil society play in the deployment of the potential of each revolution.

 See where Carlota Perez has worked as a consultant or keynote speaker for the public sector, click here; for private sector companies, organizations or NGOs, click here; for universities where she has been invited to lecture, click here.